PhD, MPhil, MRes English

 Colleagues in English are active in researching writing about the experience of travel, from tourism to migration and refuge.
 This work is part of a critical engagement with how we can revise ideas about heritage in transnational contexts that challenge ‘authentic’ connections to place or memory.
 Churnjeet Mahn is currently working on monograph analysing queer travel and tourism in contemporary postcolonial writing and is leading a strand of a major AHRC grant on lost memories and experiences of Partition in Punjab.

 We maintain a strong research base in Scottish Studies, with particular interests in popular culture and the recovery of lost Scottish writing, and also contemporary Scottish literature, for example Alasdair Gray Studies.
 Recent works that have come out of this research include Poets of the People’s Journal, Dr Eleanor Bell’s The Scottish Sixties: Reading, Rebellion, Revolution?
 And The International Writers’ Conference Revisited: Edinburgh, 1962, while Dr Rodge Glass’s research on Alasdair Gray over the last 15 years includes his biography of Gray, first published in 2008.
-Dr Maria Sledmere’s additional work as editor-in-chief of the Glasgow-born SPAM Press continually informs research around small press publishing, popular culture, the post-internet and innovative poetry and poetics in Scotland and beyond.
+Maria Sledmere’s additional work as director of the Glasgow-born SPAM Press continually informs research around small press publishing, popular culture, the post-internet and innovative poetry and poetics in Scotland and beyond.
+Their recent funded work in collaboration with Dear Green Bothy, Project Somnolence, offers practice-led approaches to sleep inequality in the context of environmental issues.

 We are also active in Critical Medical Humanities research, especially where it intersects with the study of gender, race and sexuality.
 Recent and current projects in this field include Dr Sophie Jones’s book project on the politics of reproduction in US literature and film of the 'long 1960s', and ongoing research into the medicalisation of attention and post-1945 American literature.
 Dr Donna McCormack has recently completed an AHRC leadership fellowship on organ transplantation in contemporary literature and film.
 The monograph emerging from this project explores queercrip embodiments and belongings as forms of anticolonialism.
 This research brings together queer, crip, postcolonial and critical race theories to address questions around the meaning of life and death, including who controls these categories and lived experiences, and what other, less dominant, knowledges may teach us about these uncertain definitions.